OIT Software Asset Management

 When will Eracent be deployed?

-The Eracent ITMC application is already running in the OIT datacenter, and a data collection server is set up to communicate with the ITMC agent.
+The Eracent ITMC application is already running in the OIT datacenter, and a data collection server is set up to communicate with the ITMC agent deployed to end point devices.
 OIT is planning a phased rollout of the agent, beginning with its own computers.
 Once the agent’s deployment and operation are verified and the ITMC application is configured to analyze the software commonly deployed on campus, OIT will continue rolling out the agent to campus computers to support the Secure Computing Standards for Computers policy.

 How does Eracent collect computer data and where does it go?